DM872/dm872.github.io/_sheets/benders.md

 \end{align*}
 $$

 Solve it using Benders’ algorithm.
+A template for the implementation is avaialble from the git repository.

 After solving it, you are informed that the $y$ variables should also be integer.
 Without starting again from scratch:
 	i.
 Solve the new problem using a basic branch and bound algorithm (Section 12.5.1) ii.
-Solve using no-good cuts.
+Solve using no-good cuts (Section 12.5.2).